 According to the Federal Highway Administration, Americans drove an average of 13,476 miles annually in 2018.
 While some insurers consider anyone driving less than this average distance per year to be a low-mileage driver, others are more limited in their definition.
 For example, MileAuto, a mileage-based insurer, states on its site that anyone who drives less than 10,000 miles a year fits in this category and “is probably paying too much for car insurance.”
 Nationwide puts the low mileage threshold at 8,000 miles annually.

 In fact, although the overall driving rate in this country does not appear to be declining dramatically, it is clear that certain groups are increasingly finding alternatives to frequent driving.
 These include the growing number of remote workers, urban dwellers who rely more on ridesharing services, stay-at-home parents and retirees.
 Depending upon actual mileage driven annually, members of these groups may benefit substantially with a mileage-based premium policy.
+Keep in mind that actual rates may vary, and will depend on your true mileage, the insurance company chosen, the specifics of your low-mileage driving policy and discounts, among other factors.

 Car insurance for low-mileage drivers